 It’s demon attack time, and I’m not talking about the classic Imagic game for Atari.
-However, I probably should have just spent my time battling those futuristic alien birds for the millionth time instead of watching these two films.
+However, I probably should have just spent my time battling those futuristic alien birds for the millionth time instead of watching Army of the Damned and Devil Seed.

 ARMY OF THE DAMNED (2013)

 What should be a simple win-win piece of b-movie fun for a guy with my tastes fails to hit the mark.